-- Please remember to arrive at Cooper two hours prior to your scheduled surgery time to Labor and Delivery. - You will be allowed to have two designated support people in Labor and Delivery; only one support person will be allowed to remain at your bedside during your C-section.
+- Please remember to arrive at Cooper Labor and Delivery two hours before your scheduled surgery time. - You will be allowed to have two designated support people in Labor and Delivery; however, only one support person will be allowed to remain at your bedside during your C-section.